marco-buratto/signage-orchestrator/README.md

        url: https://www.binaryemotions.com/wp-content/uploads/2021/06/digital-signage.jpg
 3. in the Events tab, schedule an event: select a group of players on top left, insert an event into the timetable and add the playlist to it.

-Be sure that time and date on the Player are correct and the timezone corresponds to the Orchestrator one (the one selected during the Orchestrator installation).
-See again *Players connection* for details.

 If all the previous steps have been followed correctly, everything should function as intended.
 For any other debug on the player, try having a look at the syslog: